Measurement & analytics

 If you haven’t already, you may need to adjust the way you track user activity for iOS users.
 Here are five of the best alternative link tracking solutions you can implement now:

-1. UTM Tracking
+1. UTM tracking

 UTM tagging hasn’t (yet) been removed by Apple.
 So you can still use it to track campaign results using a last-click attribution model.